 Best Budget: Rubbermaid White Twin Sink Dish Drainer

-What We Like: Affordable, tall sides let you pile dishes high
+What We Love: Affordable, tall sides let you pile dishes high

-What We Don’t Like: Drip tray not included, plastic-coated wire not as tough as other models
+What We Don’t Love: Drip tray not included, plastic-coated wire not as tough as other models

 This dish-drying rack is made of plastic-covered wire that’s coated with Microban antimicrobial protection to keep everything hygienic, but it’s also on the flimsy side.
 When our Commerce Editor Siobhan Wallace had this dish rack and a sink full of dishes, she needed to carefully balance everything or the entire rack would flip over.
 Since there’s no drip tray, you'll need to buy one separately.

-What We Like: 5-year warranty, design promotes quick drying and protects dishes
+What We Love: 5-year warranty, design promotes quick drying and protects dishes

-The biggest drawback is limited capacity, as there are only seven slots for dishes on a dish-drying rack that measures 7.7 inches in height, or 8.9 inches with optional feet.
+The biggest drawback is limited capacity, as there are only eight slots for dishes on a dish-drying rack that measures 7.5 inches in height.
 This product comes with a 5-year warranty.